 Samsung's Galaxy S8 and S8+ have made quite the splash.
 And if you're an entrepreneur, you're probably curious about how the latest smartphone will impact your business productivity.
 While the Galaxy S8 boasts some valuable business features, the most powerful work innovation Samsung is pushing is their concurrent release of the DeX Station.

 The DeX is a docking station that promises to turn your Galaxy S8 or S8+ phone into a functional PC, so you can work on the go without lugging around your laptop or tablet.
 By plugging your S8 into Samsung's port, you can access whatever is on your phone on a full-sized desktop screen, complete with a keyboard and mouse.
+Samsung added a Linux app as a trial experience on the DeX.
+Developers can code on the go in the preferred distribution of the developer.
+But to do so, you must sign up for alerts.
+The full feature isn't quite ready.

 If the idea of a docking station that turns a phone into a desktop sounds familiar to you, that's because it is.
 Prior and current attempts at conquering the phone desktop dock space include the Microsoft Display Dock, Motorola's Atrix (now defunct), Sentio's Superbook, HP Elite x3 Desk Dock and a handful of others.
 Traditionally, docks that turn phones into desktops have only managed niche appeal, but Samsung thinks the DeX Station will be different.